js-csp/js-csp/doc/basic.md

   yield csp.take(csp.timeout(1000));

   yield csp.put(promiseCh, 'Hello from the other side');
   yield csp.put(promiseCh, 'Hello again.
-I will not work!');
+It will not work!');
 });
 ```